 Not finding exactly this anywhere else, I’ve taken a rough stab at such an application and here present it to you for your enjoyment and critique:

 Precision Mule is a centimeter-level mowing robot mission path generator.
 I say “mowing robot” because the motivational use case for the routes it generates is a mowing autonomous rover.

 You use Precision Mule like this:

-Please note that I have only tested Precision Mule with Google Chrome — if anyone would like to tweak the code to work on your fav browser, feel free to submit a PR on GitHub.
+Please note that I have only tested Precision Mule with Firefox and Chrome — if anyone would like to tweak the code to work on your fav browser, feel free to submit a PR on GitHub.